Casualties of the September 11 attacks: South Tower

 By 8:57 a.m., officials working for the FDNY and NYPD opined that the ongoing disaster in the North Tower had made the entire WTC complex unsafe and requested that the South Tower be evacuated, advice that took an additional six minutes to be implemented.
 By 9:02 a.m., an announcement was made gently giving workers in the South Tower the option to leave.
 Sean Rooney, a victim who worked for AON Risk Management on the 98th floor, was speaking on the phone to his wife seconds before impact, allowing some of the announcement to be heard in the background: "May I have your attention, please.
 Repeating this message: the situation occurred in Building 1.
 If conditions warrant on your floor, you may wish to start an orderly evacuation."
+A similar notice was commented on by Rick Rescorla, a security team member of Morgan Stanley on the 44th floor, who stated "The dumb sons of bitches told me not to evacuate," and, "They said it's just Building One.
+I told them I'm getting my people the fuck out of here." while on a call with his friend Daniel Hill.
+Rescorla helped in the evacuation of almost all of Morgan Stanley's 2,700 employees but was among the 13 that died after returning into the building shortly before its collapse.